Firstly, when we speak about investing in this guide, we will simply be referring to stocks and shares investing handled by fund managers.

-As a prospective first-time buyer, the term “ISA” should be familiar to you.
+As a prospective first-time investor, the term “ISA” should be somewhat familiar to you.
 ISAs are essentially tax-free savings products where any interest or capital gain isn't taxed.

 ISAs provide substantially more benefit than your typical savings account and can be used to put your savings in.
 ISAs can also be used as an investment vehicle.
 Even better all ISAs apart from the innovative ISAs are covered by the Financial services compensation scheme.This means that your money is protected up to £50,000.

 So are ISAs the best way to invest?

 Well, that's up to you to decide but don't forget your investments can rise as well as fall and don't assume the FSCS will cover you for a fall in investments.You can read a detailed guide to ISAs here.